rakhadeto/rakhadeto/README.md

 ## 💡 About Me

-- **Frontend Developer** skilled in both HTML5 CSS3 and JavaScript technologies.
+- Versatile **Web Developer** who has mastered both frontend and backend ecosystems, expert in HTML5, CSS3, and JavaScript to build responsive and high-performance web applications.
-- Dedicated to building user-friendly, high-performance applications.
+- Dedicated to efficient database design and implementation, ensuring data integrity and scalability for robust applications.
-- Enthusiast in **ethical hacking** with a focus on improving cybersecurity measures.
+- Enthusiastic about extracting insights from data through intelligent analysis, transforming raw information into a basis for strategic decision making.

 ---